hallpaz/MLforNewMedia/docs/datadrivengraphics.md

 geometry images where 3D objects were projected into 2D grid so that the classical 2D CNNs can be employed."

-Think about data for computer graphics as 3D data is kind of unfair and doens't convey the
+Think about data for computer graphics as 3D data is kind of unfair and doesn't convey the

 ### RGB-D Images